BurbSec/JohnnyBot/README.md

    pip install -r requirements.txt
    ```

-3. Set up the environment variables:
+3. Set up the token:
+   - Get a bot token by following [this guide](https://www.writebots.com/discord-bot-token/)
    - Create a new file named `.env` in the project directory.
    - Add the following line to the `.env` file, replacing `YOUR_BOT_TOKEN` with your actual Discord bot token: